A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

 Ter5A has an associated variable X-ray source, and it is one of the hardest-spectrum and X-ray brightest MSPs in Terzan 5 \citep{XRayID,Bahramian2020}.
 This source might indicate intermittent accretion.
 Notably, Ter5A has been observed to have high- and low- X-ray emission states, with approximately 40\% of its X-ray counts measured during two comparatively short observations where it was $\sim$9 times brighter than during other observations \citep{XRayID}.
 In the ``high"-flux state, \cite{XRayID} reports an unabsorbed 0.5-8\,keV X-ray luminosity of $L_{X} = 8.6(2.1) \times 10^{31}$\,ergs/s, assuming a distance of 5.9\,kpc to the cluster.
 In the ``low"-flux, or quiescent state, this luminosity is $L_X < 1.3 \times 10^{31}$\,ergs/s with a photon index of $1.5 \pm 2.0$ \citep{XRayID}, which places it in the redback-black widow overlap region in $L_X$--photon index space (see Figure 10 of \cite{Urquhart2020}).
 The quiescent $L_X$ is lower than that of a typical redback, probably due to a lower-than-typical spindown luminosity.

-\cite{XRayID} suggest two possible interpretations of the data: 1) these luminosity spikes are short-lived burst or flare activity indicating two transitions from a radio pulsar state to an accretion disk-dominated state, or 2) flaring of the companion star.
+\cite{XRayID} suggest two possible interpretations of the data: 1) these luminosity spikes are short-lived burst or flare activity indicating two transitions from a radio pulsar state to an accretion disk-dominated state (as indicated by the blue lines in the bottom panel of Fig~\ref{fig:FreqDerivPlots}), or 2) flaring of the companion star.
 The spectral and variability properties suggest intrabinary shock radiation \citep{XRayID}.
-The observed flaring is inconsistent with observed transitional MSPs, but could be consistent with magnetic activity from the companion's surface.
+Transitional millsecond pulsars (tMSPs) have been observed to flare similarly \citep[e.g.,][]{Bogdanov_Archibald}.
+This flaring could be consistent with magnetic activity from the companion's surface \citep[e.g.,][]{Cho_Bogdanov}.

 We do not have contemporaneous radio observations during the flared activity.
 However, a comparison of Ter5A's X-ray quiet days (in which emission is at Chandra's detection threshold and not much higher) and its flared days with spin frequency residuals and orbital variations is presented in the bottom-most panel of Figure~\ref{fig:FreqDerivPlots}.
 There is no apparent correlation between X-ray activity and changes in either the spin or orbital behavior of the pulsar.